Meadowbrook State Parkway: Subsequent history

-Recent changes
+The Westbury Interchange was given minor improvements in 1968.

+In the early 1970s, the Mitchel Field Interchange was reconfigured to better serve the Nassau Hub area, which was being developed on the site of the former airfield by Nassau County.

-In 1947, the LISPC approved $37,000 (1947 USD) to construct a stone ornate gasoline station along the Meadowbrook in Jones Beach State Park.
-The gas station, one of eight constructed by Robert Moses throughout Long Island, would serve drivers, when there were fewer stations throughout the area.
-After 1975, NYSDOT, who took control of the parkways from the LISPC, started demolishing some of the stations, including the Meadowbrook, which ended up being one of the first buildings to go.
+In 1975, NYSDOT, which took control of the parkways from the LISPC, began demolishing some of the stations – including the Meadowbrook plaza, which ended up being one of the first buildings to go.
 The stations, which were once useful, would fork from the left lane into the median.
 However, according to NYSDOT, with the change in traffic patterns, the entrances to these stations became dangerous.
 By 1997, over two decades after demolition, the station site became a problematic place for people parking and walking up the Meadowbrook and Loop to fish on the bridges.
 According to the New York State Police, the site is legal for use as a repair stop or for emergencies.
 However, not for use of dropping people off for fishing, which is also illegal to fish from atop the bridge, except it is around and under the bridges.

+In 1989, during a reconstruction project at the Westbury Interchange, a lawsuit was filed against NYSDOT by the Village of Westbury, regarding environmental impacts; the lawsuit claimed that NYSDOT did not follow proper environmental guidelines while designing the project because their environmental impact report failed to consider the impacts of a nearby future widening project on the Northern State Parkway.
+Construction began in May 1988, and the project was expected to be completed on October 31, 1991.
+It was proceeding on schedule until lawsuit was filed in February 1989.
+The Appellate Division of the New York State Supreme Court ruled on that NYSDOT had to provide a new environmental report by May 12 of that year or face having the reconstruction shut down.
+That December 19, the Court of Appeals announced their decision on the case of Village of Westbury v.
+Department of Transportation of the State of New York, et al., ruling in favor of Westbury.
+In its decision, the court stated NYSDOT should have issued a joint report for the interchange and widening projects because both projects improved the flow of traffic on the Northern State Parkway and were therefore related – although the widening portion of the project did not have a projected start date at the time the lawsuit was filed.
+The previous court's ruling was affirmed, and NYSDOT was advised to consider the environmental impacts of projects in the future on other, nearby projects.
+A settlement was eventually reached between NYSDOT and the Village of Westbury, allowing construction on the interchange to restart in February 1990; the reconstruction project was ultimately completed in 1991.